submariner-io/enhancements/submariner/OVN-Interconnect.md

 RemoteEndpointCreated event a SubmarinerGWRouteCR will be created.
 The nextHop will be the interface IP through which we can reach the cable driver.
 In the case of OVN it will be the IP of ovn-k8s-mp0 interface.

 The SubmarinerDefaultRoute CRD will also be created by Submariner Route-agent.
-It will have the list of remote clusters connected to the gateway.
+It will have the list of remote endpoints connected to the gateway.
 The nexthop will be the transit switch IP of the G/W node.
 If the transit switch IP is missing this CRD will not be created, which means it is a non-IC setup.